TANAWAT002/Strawberry-Tracking-by-Ultralytics-and-Yolov8/README.md

 # Strawberry-Tracking-by-Ultralytics-and-Yolov8
 Welcome to my project "Develop Strawberry Tracking System and Movement Conditions of the Strawberry Harvesting Robot" in this repository I would show you **How to use** custom model Yolov8 for Strawberry Tracking and create Movement Condition of Harvesting Robot and run on Nvidia Jetson Nano.
-# Material, Device, Programe, Package and Library
+# Material, Device, Program, Package and Library
 * **Material**

   1. Plastic Strawberries